 - 93% of US business owners consider Instagram as the most important channel for their influencer marketing campaigns.
 However, TikTok is rapidly growing in popularity, so it may be worth developing a TikTok influencer program for your company.

 Types of Influencers

 We tend to categorize influencers based on the magnitude of their following.
-But don't get too worked up about it.
-You don't have to collaborate with the biggest influencers; only the best influencers in your market.
+But don't get too fixated on follower count.
+You don't have to collaborate with the biggest influencers, only the best influencers in your market.

 The following are the most common ways influencers are categorized:

-- Celebrities and mega-influencers are people who have at least a million subscribers or followers on one platform at the very least.
+- Celebrities and mega-influencers are people who have at least a million subscribers or followers on one or more platforms.
 In general, you should work with these influencers only if you sell to a worldwide audience and have a large target market.
 A large audience gets their content, but they lack a solid relationship with their subscribers/followers.
 Such influencers are typically very expensive, with prices ranging up to a million for every post.

 - Macro-influencers frequently have vast, engaged audiences of more than 100,000 people and are ideal for businesses looking to target a specific segment.
 However, because they are generally leaders in their field, they are sometimes difficult to reach.
 They frequently use agents and are pretty expensive.

-- Micro-influencers are subject matter experts who have a relatively smaller following than macro-influencers, generally between 10,000 to 100,000.
+- Micro-influencers are subject matter experts with a relatively smaller following than macro-influencers, generally between 10,000 to 100,000.
 They are educated and enthusiastic about their subject.
 They have earned a high level of trust from their fan base.
 They are significantly less expensive than mega-or macro-influencers.

 - Nano-influencers are individuals with smaller followings (usually 1,000 to 10,000 followers) but who have strong local audiences or demonstrate leadership in specific niches.
-They have little experience collaborating with brands.
-They do, nevertheless, have exceptionally high engagement rates and are intimately familiar with their followers.
-Nano-influencers can be beneficial for small businesses with very little marketing resources.
+They most likely have little experience collaborating with brands but do have exceptionally high engagement rates and are intimately familiar with their followers.
+Nano-influencers can be beneficial for small businesses with minimal marketing resources.

 How do you create an effective influencer marketing strategy to help your business grow?